-The #OurCityOurStories is a new video campaign by the Office of Communications/Marketing in Limerick City & County Council, celebrating Limerick City Centre’s brilliant mix of characters & stories!
+The story of Prince Milo was revealed in the #OurCityOurStories.
+The Our City our Stories is a video campaign by the Office of Communications/Marketing in Limerick City & County Council.
+It celebrates Limerick City Centre’s mix of characters and stories!

 Prince Milo died in Barrington’s Hospital on 22 November 1978.
 He is buried in a plot he had purchased in St. Mary’s Cathedral, Limerick.

 You can read more about Prince Milo in an 2001 interview with his daughter Princess Milena Petrović-Njegoš Thompson here.